Bachelor's Program in Sociology

 What causes social inequality in Germany?
 What are the differences between societies across Europe?
 Students of the bachelor’s program in Sociology learn to address and analyze current social issues and questions using scientific methods.

-The program consists of a core subject and the supplementary modules.
-Sociology as a core subject gives students a solid foundation in the field.
-It is divided into introductory modules and advanced modules which focus on four areas: general and specific types of Sociology, a comparison of European societies, social psychology, and methods of empirical social research.
+The bachelor's program in Sociology at the University of Mannheim imparts basic knowledge in the field of Sociology.
+The program is divided into basic and advanced modules focusing on four areas of study: General and specific types of Sociology, a comparison of European societies, social psychology, and methods of empirical social research.

 • Political Science